conix-center/programmable-smart-cities/README.md

 ## Running the VR Demo

+Currently, the demo renders a rough floor plan and streams historical temperature data to color the different rooms on the floor plan

 1. Install dependencies in `client/requirements.txt` (if you don't want `docker` as a dependency, replace `brickschema[allegro]` with `brickschema`.
    If you are on a recent Linux system and want to try some cool new reasoning